onixion/LayoutConstantsGenerator/README.md

 # LayoutConstants Generator

-This generator is used to generate a *LayoutConstants.cs* file containing padding, margin and other spacing definitions similar to [Bootstrap 5](https://getbootstrap.com/docs/5.0/utilities/spacing/) spacing utilities.
+This generator is used to generate a LayoutConstants.cs file containing padding, margin, and other spacing definitions similar to [Bootstrap 5](https://getbootstrap.com/docs/5.0/utilities/spacing/) spacing utilities.

-The tool is uses *Xamarin.Forms*.
+This tool generates two files:

+- *LayoutConstants.Generated.cs*: This file contains a static class containing all spacing constants.
+- *LayoutConstantsConverter.Generated.cs*: This file contains a converter class, that can convert a given string to the correct spacing constant value.
+You might need to adapt the converter for your needs.

+This generator tool aims for the *Xamarin.Forms* framework, but the code can easily be changed to work with any other framework.

 ```csharp
 public static class LayoutConstants